Ayushverma2005/StockNews/README.md

   --report_path reports/metrics.json
 ```

-Model artifacts can be pointed to by updating `backend/app/core/finbert_client.py` if you want the API to use your fine-tuned weights.
+To use a fine-tuned model in the API, update the model path in `backend/app/core/finbert_client.py`.

 ---

-## Data & Storage Notes 📝
+## Data and Storage Notes 📝

-- `backend/data/nse_master.csv` holds the latest NSE master list; update it periodically and rerun `db_setup`.
+* The NSE master CSV should be updated periodically and followed by re-running the database setup.
-- `backend/data/nse_stocks.db` is regenerated by the setup script; commit only if it is intended as seed data.
+* The generated stock database is intended as derived data and should only be committed if used as seed data.
-- `backend/data/news_cache.db` grows as the pipeline caches articles.
-Delete it to force fresh news collection.
+* The news cache database grows over time; deleting it will force fresh news collection.

 ---

 ### 📌 Copyright

 © 2025 Stock Sentiment Dashboard.
-All Rights Reserved.
+All rights reserved.